The SimpleDocs API uses OAuth 2.0 with the client credentials grant. This means your server exchanges aDocumentation Index

 Token expiry and renewal

 Tokens expire after 2 hours (7200 seconds).
-When a token expires, the API returns:Best practices
+When a token expires, the API returns:Token revocation

 - Cache tokens until they are close to expiring, rather than requesting a new token for every API call.